MAM-BIB/PptGenerator/README.md

 __IMPORTANT__
 All slides need to have a `UID`
-A UID is written in the notes a presentation and looks like this:
+A UID is written in the notes of a presentation and looks like this:
 ```sh
   UID:LTCyabi1keUKQEvQd7aKnQ
   ```